 How to Choose the Right Species of Wood for a Fence

-As mentioned before, choosing the right species of wood for a fence goes beyond aesthetics alone.
+As mentioned before, choosing the suitable wood species for a fence goes beyond aesthetics alone.
 But why might that be?
 What makes certain species of wood differ from others?

-It all has to do with what properties a certain species of wood might have.
-For example, some fences might be affordable and might look good while they’re still new, but once you buy them, you’ll see that problems will arise.
-The most common problems that cheap fences experience can include mold, rot, and termite issues.
+It all concerns what properties a specific wood species might have.
+For example, some fences might be affordable and look good while they’re still new, but once you buy them, you’ll see that problems will arise.
+The most common problems that cheap fences experience include mold, rot, and termite issues.

-Even though you might’ve saved some money initially when buying more affordable fences, you’ll end up spending more money in the long run.
-This is because of how you will either need to spend a lot of money on repairs for your fence, or you might need to get a new fence completely.
-Many people make the mistake of buying pine or spruce for fences since these species of wood are common and affordable.
+Even though you’ve initially saved money when buying more affordable fences, you’ll spend more on maintenance.
+This is because you will either need to spend a lot of money on repairs for your fence or you might need to get a new fence completely.
+Many people make the mistake of buying pine or spruce for fences since these wood species are common and affordable.

-However, these types of wood need to be treated in various ways to repel water and insects.
+However, these types of wood fences must be treated in various ways to repel water and insects.
 Otherwise, the elements would slowly eat away at them.
-More than that, pine and spruce wood isn’t as durable as harder types of wood, so they might be more likely to sustain damage.
+Pine and spruce wood is less durable than more complex types of wood, so it might be more likely to sustain damage.

 Western Red Cedar vs. Japanese Cedar

-When choosing the best wood to install your new fence with, Western Red Cedar seems to come out on top.
-However, another option that is on the market right now if you’re looking for a price point comparison or a little bit less in price point, is Japanese Cedar.
+When choosing the best wood to install your new fence with, Western Red Cedar comes out on top.
+Another option on the market is Japanese Cedar if you’re looking for a price comparison.

-The Japanese Cedar was introduced in 2021 as a pandemic alternative to be able to get fences installed if you needed one right away.
-With Japanese Cedar, you’ll sometimes have sticker marks from where the wood was dried before it was shipped here from Japan.
-Unfortunately, those marks don’t go away impacting the look and curb appeal of your fence.
-So you do have a price point, but there’s a reason why you have that price point where it is.
-With the Western Red Cedar, you have more consistency and it is more native to the market.
+The Japanese Cedar was introduced in 2021 as a pandemic alternative to get fences installed immediately.
+With Japanese Cedar, you’ll have sticker marks from where the wood was dried before it was shipped here from Japan.
+Unfortunately, those marks stay away, impacting your fence’s look and curb appeal.
+So you have a price point, but there’s a reason why you have that price point where it is.
+With the Western Red Cedar, you have more consistency, and it is more native to the market.

 Maintenance & Durability

-When it comes to maintenance on a Western red cedar fence, you’re typically going to restain it about every three to five years, depending on the type of stain that you’re utilizing.
-If you’re doing a transparent stain, you’re going to restain every two to three years.
-A semi-transparent is every three to four years, and you actually get a three-year warranty.
-With a solid or semi-solid stain, you typically will get a five-year warranty.
-Western Red Cedar Fence is going to last for 20 years while the quality length for Japanese Cedar is still unknown due to how new it is to the market.
+When it comes to maintenance on a Western red cedar fence, you will restain it about every five years.
+If you do a transparent stain, you’ll restain every two to three years.
+A semi-transparent is every three to four years; you get a three-year warranty.
+You typically get a five-year warranty with a solid or semi-solid stain.
+Western Red Cedar Fence will last 20 years, and Japanese Cedar is unknown because it’s new to the market.

-It is believed that the Japanese Cedar has a lot of the same properties of Western Red Cedar.
-This can be seen in the similar blondes, purples, and black color tones that are common in the western red cedar.
-From our experience, we believe that if you get it off the ground and installed with a metal post, it could be possible to get 15-20 years out of it.
+The Japanese Cedar is believed to have many of the same properties as the Western Red Cedar.
+This can be seen in the similar blondes, purples, and black color tones familiar in the western red Cedar.
+From our experience, if you get it off the ground and installed with a metal post, it could be possible to get 15-20 years out of it.

 Spruce – Entry Level Fence

-The last wood material is the builder-grade option, which is the spruce.
+The last wood material is the builder-grade option, which is spruce.
 Spruce is typically a five to eight-year entry-level fence.
-When using this fence you have to put a solid stain on it because it’s more of hardwood and it doesn’t allow the other stain types to penetrate.
+When using this fence, you must put a solid stain on it because it’s more hardwood and doesn’t allow the other stain types to penetrate.